marriott-library/MaRMAT-Beta/README.md

 4. Application Starts:
    - The application should start running automatically; the GUI will appear on your screen.

+### 3.4 Troubleshooting
+If you are receiving error messages related to pandas, such as "No module named 'pandas'", be sure to install pandas.
+This [resource] (https://pip.pypa.io/en/stable/getting-started/) may be helpful.
+Or, do the following in Command Line:

+``C:\Users\USERNAME>py -m pip``

+Followed by

+``C:\Users\USERNAME>py -m pip install pandas``

+Be sure to replace USERNAME with your computer's user name in the above.

 ## 4. Credits and Acknowledgments
 Code developed by [Kaylee Alexander](https://github.com/kayleealexander) in collaboration with ChatGPT 3.5, [Rachel Wittmann](https://github.com/RachelJaneWittmann), and [Anna Neatrour](https://github.com/aneatrour) at the University of Utah's J. Willard Marriott Library.
 MaRMAT Beta was released in July, 2024.